 Members of the Investor Advisory Panel

-The Investor Advisory Panel consists of nine members, including the panel’s chairperson.
+The Investor Advisory Panel consists of eight members, including the panel’s chairperson.
 Each member of the panel is appointed for a two-year term.

 Daniel Bach